gatsbyjs/gatsby/docs/blog/2019-07-02-extending-components/index.md

 extending you can import that component and then add your new prop to change it.

+If `NewsletterButton` accepts a `variant` prop which changes the look and colors of the button, you can use it when you extend the component.
+Below, `NewsletterButton` is re-exported and `variant="link"` is added in the shadowed file to override it's default value.

 ```js:title=src/gatsby-theme-blog/components/newsletter/button.js
 import { NewsletterButton } from "gatsby-theme-blog/src/components/newsletter"